 The Puppet Server service name is

 puppetserver.
-To start and stop the service, use commands such as
+To start and stop the service, you'll use the usual commands for your OS, such as

 service puppetserver restart,

 Puppet Server's Run Environment

 Puppet Server consists of several related services that share state and route requests among themselves.
 These services run inside a single JVM process, using the Trapperkeeper service framework.

 From a user's perspective, it mostly acts like a single monolithic service.
 Most of the architectural complexity is wrapped and hidden; the main exception is the handful of extra config files that manage different internal services.

 Puppet Server uses a Jetty-based web server embedded in the service's JVM process.
 You don't need to do anything special to configure or enable the web server; it works out of the box.
 It performs well under production-level loads.

 The web server's settings can be modified in